University of Maine Cooperative Extension Franklin County 2017 Annual Report

 - Help homeowners manage water resources during times of drought

-- An improved Extension website with more educational material and an Extension Facebook page to more efficiently reach younger citizens with educational material.
+- An improved Extension webpage with more educational material and an Extension Facebook page to more efficiently reach younger citizens with educational material

-- Extensive work to help farmers, home food producers, and other resident deal with insect and disease pests in their crops, homes or apartments resulting often in a no-spray or lower spray solution.
+- Extensive work to help farmers, home food producers and other residents deal with insect and disease pests in their crops, homes or apartments resulting often in a no-spray or lower spray/cost solutions

-- The fifth annual Maine Fiddlehead and Local Food Festival, of which the Franklin County Extension office was a founding member, helped to create awareness and sales of local farm products and educated attendees to properly identify, prepare and sustainably harvest ostrich fern fiddleheads.
+The fifth annual Maine Fiddlehead and Local Food Festival, of which the Franklin County Extension office was a founding member, helped to create awareness and sales of local farm products and educated attendees to properly identify, prepare and sustainably harvest ostrich fern fiddleheads.
 The Festival is the only one of its type in Maine with about 1200 people in attendance in 2016 with direct income to Festival vendors of over $15,000.

 University of Maine Cooperative Extension educators and specialists also often work with Franklin County farmers, home food producers and the general public.
 Some of the projects include: